 Unless otherwise notified, choristers are expected to bring COMPLETE music packet, pencils, and music theory materials to ALL rehearsals and classes.
-Choristers are given a Kairos music briefcase and choral folder when they join the choir.
+Choristers are given a Kairos choral folder when they join the choir.
 They have the option to leave music folders at choir, and to take them home when required memorization assignments are made.
 If this briefcase and folder are lost, replacements may be purchased for $25.00.

 6. Attendance & Punctuality

 “90% of all success is just showing up!” -Woody Allen, Actor Comedian

 Regular rehearsals are Tuesday and Thursdays from 4:30 to 6:15 PM.
 Choristers should aim to arrive fifteen minutes early at 4:15 p.m. so that rehearsal will begin promptly.
 Consistent and timely attendance at rehearsals is essential to fostering the quality and camaraderie of Kairos Youth Choir.
 Please give us advance warning if you need to miss a rehearsal or arrive late; this will also ensure the safety of our children.
 Student assistants will take attendance.